 Do you need Anti-Virus Software on your Mac?

-In March of 2019, Malwarebytes Corporation, an anti-malware software for macOS which finds and removes malware did a research and drafted its report which advocated that Mac malware had increased by 270% in the year 2017.
+In March of 2019, Malwarebytes Corporation, anti-malware software for macOS which finds and removes malware, researched and drafted its report, which advocated that Mac malware had increased by 270% in 2017.

-In the past, Mac users had no reason to be scared of malware or viruses of any nature because there were more PCs than Macs, which made PCs the main target of cybercriminals and dark-web perpetrators.
+In the past, Mac users had no reason to be scared of malware or viruses because there were more PCs than Macs, making PCs the main target of cybercriminals and dark-web perpetrators.

-Apple has made sure the security protocol for the Mac series are very difficult and challenging for cybercriminals to maneuver.
-Among the security features of the Mac is the popular Gatekeeper whose job is to block any software that is not approved digitally by Apple from launching on your Mac because it could be a Trojan.
+Apple has made sure the security protocol for the Mac series is complicated and challenging for cybercriminals to maneuver.
+Among the security features of the Mac is the popular Gatekeeper, whose job is to block any software that is not approved digitally by Apple from launching on your Mac because it could be a Trojan.

-With the increased interest in the Mac series by cybercriminals, advancement in technology, circulation of sophisticated malware, viruses, and harmful scripts; are you safe with the integrated security features alone or should you further protect your Mac with an antivirus software?
+With the increased interest in the Mac series by cybercriminals, advancement in technology, and circulation of sophisticated malware, viruses, and harmful scripts, are you safe with the integrated security features alone, or should you further protect your Mac with antivirus software?
 Perhaps your Mac is already infected by a malware – Read on to find out if you have a malware on your Mac.

 What Is The Latest Virus Facing Mac Users?

-The newest threat facing Mac users is the crypto mining malware which targets macOS.
-In May 2018, a cryptocurrency miner app malware called mshelper was in circulation by cybercriminals, thereby infecting a lot of Macs with the aim of leveraging the computing power of the Mac to mine cryptocurrency without the approval of the Mac owner.
+Mac users’ newest threat is the crypto mining malware that targets macOS.
+In May 2018, a cryptocurrency miner app malware called mshelper was in circulation by cybercriminals, thereby infecting a lot of Macs to leverage the computing power of the Mac to mine cryptocurrency without the approval of the Mac owner.

 A documented sign that your Mac may be infected with mshelper is your Mac will begin to slow and overheat.
 Both scenarios are indications that an external factor like the mshelper is eating up the resources of your Mac.

-The fake flash player which was gotten from torrent sites was a Trojan which when installed, several other applications get installed with it.
-Apps like Advanced Mac Cleaner, MyMacUpdater, Chumsearch Safari Extension and lots more.
+The fake flash player, which was gotten from torrent sites, was a Trojan.
+Several other applications get installed with it—apps like Advanced Mac Cleaner, MyMacUpdater, Chumsearch Safari Extension, and many more.

-The best way to safeguard yourself from the threats above is to never install third-party apps unless it’s directly from the App store or from acknowledged software developers.
+The best way to safeguard yourself from the above threats is never to install third-party apps unless they’re directly from the App store or from acknowledged software developers.

 Protect Against Malware and Viruses

-Apple has made it their priority to protect you from all sort of malware and viruses by ensuring that it is nearly impossible for you to download malware and viruses in the first place.
-Apple has a built-in anti-malware security feature, for instance, before opening a file, your Mac has been programmed to scan the file against a list of malicious applications.
+Apple has prioritized protecting you from all sorts of malware and viruses by ensuring that it is nearly impossible for you to download malware and viruses in the first place.
+Apple has a built-in anti-malware security feature; for instance, before opening a file, your Mac has been programmed to scan the file against a list of malicious applications.
 After the scanning process, if there is any suspicion by the built-in anti-malware security, you won’t be allowed to open such app from a developer that has not been approved.

-Whenever you download and try to open a malware contaminated file, you are going to see a warning which states that the contaminated file(s) will “damage your computer”, followed by a reference to the malware type.
+Whenever you download and try to open a malware contaminated file, you will see a warning stating that the contaminated file(s) will “damage your computer”, followed by a reference to the malware type.

-In conclusion, it is not compulsory that you install an antivirus on your mac because Apple has made the security of their Mac series a top priority by being on top of all kinds of vulnerabilities.
+In conclusion, installing an antivirus on your Mac is not compulsory because Apple has made the security of their Mac series a top priority by being on top of all kinds of vulnerabilities.

-If for any reason, you feel it’s necessary to add an extra layer of security on your Mac, go for the Intego antivirus software for Mac.
-Your peace of mind is assured.
+If, for any reason, you feel it’s necessary to add an extra layer of security to your Mac, go for the Intego antivirus software for Mac.
+Your peace of mind is assured.0